How to Use Interjections

 - 8. Rete! - Hold on!
 Hold that thought!*

 - 1. As already mentioned, the interjections above are flexible.
-For example, you can use kèt to express shock or in a sad or happy way.
+For example, you can use kèt to express shock, sadness, or happiness.

 - 2. You can use o! and o! o! interchangeably.
-But, it may be easier to prove the point by saying o! o!
+However, it may be easier to emphasize the point by saying o! o!

 To Express Amazement